Early Black Friday Deals: Which Stores Have The Best?

 Costco

 Costco was one of the earliest stores to give their customers the gift of savings with sales dating all the way back to November 5.
-Most offers are currently available online and in-warehouse and include food and a variety of other products.
-The wholesale giant is limiting most items to a limited quantity per customer, as they regularly do.
-The current sale goes through November 19 but they’re expected to release new items leading up to Black Friday.
+Most offers are currently available online and in-warehouse, and include food and a variety of other products.
+The wholesale giant is limiting most items to a fixed quantity per customer, as they regularly do.
+The current sale goes through November 19, but they’re expected to release new items leading up to Black Friday.

 - Samsung Galaxy Tab S6 Lite 64GB – Oxford Gray – Includes Book Cover: $279.99 (Was $379.99)